Copenblend/vido-playlists/README.md

 - **Previous** (`PageUp` or transport button) goes to the previous video
 - **Media ended** automatically advances to the next video
 - Playback **loops** — after the last video, it wraps to the first (and vice versa for previous)
-- Non-video files (e.g. `.funscript`) are skipped during navigation but remain in the playlist for companion-file discovery
+- Non-video files are skipped during navigation but remain in the playlist for companion-file discovery

 If you load a video from outside the playlist (e.g. double-click in the file explorer), playlist mode deactivates and Vido reverts to its built-in next/previous behavior.